How to Choose an Online High School

 The pros of going to high school online include

-• Having access to help from teachers through email, phone, and chat
+- Having access to help from teachers through email and phone appointment

 The cons of going to high school online include